 While geothermal is typically associated with its ability to provide clean energy for electricity and heating & cooling, did you know that it also contributes to local development and sustainable tourism?

-Let’s take a look at our top 6 geothermal destinations in Europe to help you plan for a “renewable” holiday.
-These destinations were not ranked in any particular order.
+Let’s take a look at 6 geothermal destinations in Europe to help you plan for a “renewable” holiday.
+These destinations were not ranked in any particular order and there are plenty of other geothermal sites beyond this list.

 Besides being famous for its cuisine and cultural impact in the arts, Tuscany also is home to Larderello.
 Also known as the “Devil’s Valley,” for its soaring white steam, boiling waters, and landscape resembling the moon.
 This is one of the oldest geothermal sites in Europe with its volcanic nature and hot springs.
 Some even call it the world capital of geothermal!
 Guided tours around the area and the geothermal plants are constantly being hosted.
 Not only can you hike around this unique landscape, but you can also pay a visit to the Geothermal Museum to learn more about the history and technology of geothermal.
 Afterwards, be sure to stop by Vapori di Birra, the first microbrewery in Italy that produces craft beer using geothermal energy, for a nice refreshing drink.